 Surf Snowdonia is another cool and unique thing to do in North Wales!
 It’s an artificial Wave Pool perfect for surf lessons whether you’re a beginner or a pro!

-If this isn’t your thing and you’d rather see more beaches, waterfalls and towns, some places close by that you could visit that Abbie Jade Wanders recommends in her North Wales Bucket List blog post are: Fairy Glen – a magical Gorge, Swallow Falls– an incredible waterfall, and Watkin Path Waterfalls – more waterfalls which a short but nice walking route to them.
+If this isn’t your thing and you’d rather see more beaches, waterfalls and towns on your North Wales itinerary, some places close by that you could visit that Abbie Jade Wanders recommends in her North Wales Bucket List blog post are: Fairy Glen – a magical Gorge, Swallow Falls– an incredible waterfall, and Watkin Path Waterfalls – more waterfalls which a short but nice walking route to them.

-All of this will give you a great 2 days in Wales!
+All of this will give you a great 2 days in Wales and the perfect North Wales Itinerary.

 As I said you can mix and match these ideas to fit in with your schedule (and the weather!) but hopefully they give you some ideas of things to do in North Wales and specifically some unique things to do in North Wales!